integer-net/GermanStoreConfig/readme.markdown

 Uninstallation
 --------------
-1. Remove all extension files from your Magento installation
+1. Remove all files from your Magento installation
 2. Delete the database

 Support